mastering-microservices/tutorial_en/microservices/microservices.md

 ?
 What is the base name of your application? gateway
 ?
 As you are running in a microservice architecture, on which port would like your server to run?
 It should be unique to avoid port conflicts.
 8080 ?
-What is your default Java package name? mosig.cloud.store ?
+What is your default Java package name? mosig.cloud.store.gateway ?
 Which service discovery server do you want to use?
 JHipster Registry (uses Eureka, provides Spring Cloud Config support and monitoring dashboards) ?
 Which *type* of authentication would you like to use?
 JWT authentication